Who Is This Credit Card Best For?

 Annual fee is easy to offset by using benefits

-- Airport lounge access: Holding this card gives you Priority Pass Select Membership, which means you and two guests can visit more than 1,000 airport lounges worldwide for free.
+- Airport lounge access: Holding this card gives you Priority Pass Select Membership with enrollment, which means you and two guests can visit more than 1,000 airport lounges worldwide for free.
 This benefit is valued at at least $429, which just about offsets the card’s annual fee.

 - Lots of Marriott loyalty perks: Hotel-branded credit cards always reward loyalty, but this one does an exceptional job.
-Between statement credits earned for Marriott purchases, free award nights, and complimentary Gold Elite Status perks, those who enjoy the brand can get a lot out of this card.
+Between statement credits earned for Marriott purchases, free award nights, and elite night credits perks, those who enjoy the brand can get a lot out of this card.

-- Annual fee is easy to offset by using benefits: The statement credits alone are worth $400 and we believe the welcome offer is worth $1,050.
+- Annual fee is easy to offset by using benefits: The annual statement credits you can get by using this card to stay and spend money at a Marriott property alone are worth $400, and the welcome offer is worth about $787.50, based on our calculations.
 And that doesn’t even factor in the TSA Precheck/Global Entry application credit or airport lounge access membership, a combined value of more than $514.

 - Strict welcome offer restrictions: If you currently have or recently had another Marriott-branded credit card, you’re probably not eligible for this card’s welcome offer.

 Spend $3,000 on purchases in the first three months after opening this card and earn 75,000 bonus Marriott Bonvoy points.
-This $1,050 value is a solid offer compared to other premium hotel cards, including other American Express cards.
+Plus, earn up to $200 in statement credit on eligible purchases in the first three months of card membership.
+That's a great offer compared to other premium hotel cards, including other American Express cards.

 Earning Points & Rewards